This page is designed to answer the following questions:

 Working in teams and in partnership with others in the health and social care sector is very important.

-Therefore, we must work in close partnership with others to achieve the best outcomes for the individual.
+Therefore, we must all work in close partnership with others to achieve the best outcomes for individuals receiving care services.

 You will probably work as part of a team, sharing the workload by working in shifts.
-It is imperative that you have good working relationships with the other members of your team, including your manager, so that you can communicate effectively with one another and provide consistency and the best levels of care for your clients.
+It is imperative that you have good working relationships with the other members of your team, including your manager, so that you can communicate effectively with one another, be consistent and provide the best levels of care for your clients.